ehealthkd/ehealthkd.github.io/docs/pages/2021/resources.md

 > **NOTE:** All the sentences are manually annotated using Brat by a group of annotators.
 The resulting documents and output files are distributed along with the Task.
 There is no need for participants to download extra data from any of the sources, since all the input is already distributed.

+All resources will be distributed in the [eHealthKD corpora repository](https://github.com/ehealthkd/corpora).

 ## Corpus data

 The corpus will be divided into three sections.
 Training and development sets will be published along with baseline implementations, for participants to train and fine-tune their systems.
 These files will consist of both plain text input and the expected outputs for both subtasks.
 Afterward, a small test set will be released, with plain text only, further divided into 3 sub-sets, one for each scenario.
 Participants are expected to submit the corresponding output files.